Nooit Gedacht Hotel: History

 Nooit Gedacht, which means "never thought of", was built in 1735 as a country house for the Dutch Commandeur of Point de Galle, Casparus de Jong (Lord of Spanbroek).
-When he retired from his official position de Jong became a merchant, supplying spices to the Dutch East India Company but following the arrival of the British in 1796 the residence was purchased by a mudaliar from Unawatuna, who had served as an interpreter for the Dutch.
+When he retired from his official position de Jong became a merchant, supplying spices to the Dutch East India Company but following the arrival of the British in 1796 the residence was purchased by Mudaliar Amerasinghe of Amerasinghe Walauwa from Unawatuna, who had served as an Interpreter Mudaliyar for the Dutch.

 The house is on the site of the military camp established by the Dutch in March 1640, which was used as a base from which they laid siege to the Portuguese fort of Galle.
 The camp was selected due to its proximity to the initial landing site, a freshwater spring and for the protection offered by the overlooking mountain, Rumassala.
 The canal here was built by the Dutch, and it was used to transport spices and other items to warehouses in Galle Fort.
 Two watchtowers, similar to those found at the Galle Fort, were located on the boundary of the hotel's land, but they have since collapsed as a result of the blasting at the nearby stone quarry.

 In 1942, during World War II, it was commandeered by the British Army and used as a logistics centre for the nearby Koggala Air Base.
 It was reclaimed by the original proprietors in 1948 and in 1981 it was converted into a private hotel.